centreon/centreon-documentation/cloud/getting-started/monitor-linux-server-with-snmp.md

    ![image](../assets/getting-started/quick_start_linux_3.png)

-5. Go to **Configuration > Services > Services by host**.
+5. Go to **Configuration > Services > Services (simplified)**.
 A set of indicators has been created automatically.

    ![image](../assets/getting-started/quick_start_linux_4a.png)

-   You can also use the shortcut beside the host's name to go directly to **Configuration > Services > Services by host**.
+   You can also use the shortcut beside the host's name to go directly to **Configuration > Services > Services (simplified)**.
 The list will be filtered by the name of the host:

    ![image](../assets/getting-started/quick_start_linux_4b.png)